Time Waits for No One (Rolling Stones song)

 Jagger's lyrics are a pastiche of complex observations and reflections.
-He speaks in the voice of a person learning the true meaning of life, that, as the title suggests, time waits for no one:
+He speaks in the voice of a person seeking the true meaning of life, that, as the title suggests, time waits for no one:

 AllMusic critic Stephen Thomas Erlewine described "Time Waits for No One" as having "aching beauty".
 The song, though well regarded among the Stones' canon of work, has never been performed live and has appeared on only two compilation albums.
 The track appeared on the British compilation album Time Waits for No One: Anthology 1971–1977, issued in 1979.
 This album was available on vinyl only (CDC59107) and has never been released on CD.
-Subsequently, the track was included on 1981's Sucking in the Seventies.
-This is a truncated version, with a running time some two minutes shorter than the original, and Taylor's solo faded out early.
+Subsequently, the track was included on the 1981 album Sucking in the Seventies but it was a truncated version of the original.
+Taylor's solo was faded out early, making it about two minutes shorter than the original.

-The song (during the chorus) can be heard when Malcolm McDowell is time-traveling as H.G.
-Wells in the science-fiction thriller Time After Time.
+The science-fiction thriller Time After Time features the song during the chorus while Malcolm McDowell is time-traveling as H. G. Wells.